-The gene for HARS gives rise to a number of splice variants, and though most of these have lost their catalytic activity, they all retain the Nterminal domain (HARS amino acids 2-60).
+The gene for HARS gives rise to a number of splice variants, and though most of these have lost their catalytic activity, they all retain the N-terminal domain (HARS amino acids 1-60).
 This N-terminal domain, non-essential for the enzyme's protein synthesis activity that is required in all living organisms, was appended to HARS during the evolutionary development of multicellular organisms and retained with high sequence identity across mammalian species, but is not found in lower organisms.
 One splice variant (SV9), which encodes only the N-terminal domain of the protein, is enriched in human lung tissue.
-Expression of this HARS splice variant is increased following inflammatory cytokine stimulation (IFN- and TNF- , two key players in the initiation of lung inflammation and fibrosis) followed by subsequent secretion, indicating it is being regulated in response to local inflammation.
+Expression of this HARS splice variant is increased following inflammatory cytokine stimulation (interferon gamma (IFN-g) and TNF alpha (TNF-a), two key players in the initiation of lung inflammation and fibrosis) followed by subsequent secretion, indicating it is being regulated in response to local inflammation.
 Furthermore, HARS, specifically the N-terminal domain, is targeted by autoantibodies in a rare autoimmune disorder (known as anti-Jo-1 syndrome).
 Anti-Jo-1 syndrome is characterized by extensive activation and migration of immune cells into lung and muscle and is classically associated with the triad of ILD, myositis, and arthritis.
-It is hypothesized that the sequestration of HARS may play a causal role through disruption of its homeostatic immuneregulatory effects.
+It is hypothesized that the sequestration of HARS may play a causal role through disruption of its homeostatic immune-regulatory effects.